 What is Retinol?

 Retinol is naturally occurring in dark leafy greens, broccoli and orange/yellow fruit and vegetables, such as carrots, sweet potatoes, papayas, oranges.
 These sources of beta-carotene are converted into Vitamin A by the body.
 Retinol, which is a preformed source Vitamin A, can be derived from animal ingredients such as milk or egg enzymes.
-Vitamin A derivatives from plant-derived sources called "carotenoids" from carrots, a natural source of Vitamin A, are an alternative.
-The addition of Avocado and Sunflower oils in The Foundation retinol assists to activate the effects of Vitamin A.
+Carotenoids, a plant-derived source of retinol and Vitamin A derivatives from plant-derived such as carrots and carrot seeds, are an alternative.
+The addition of Avocado and Sunflower oils in The Foundation retinol assists to activate the effects of Vitamin A absorption by your skin.

 What are the benefits of Retinol?

-Vitamin A derivatives from carrots can help to stimulate cell turnover, meaning dry and dead skin cells are shed and new skin is left in their wake.
+Carotenoids, a plant-derived source of retinol and Vitamin A derivatives from carrots, can help to stimulate cell turnover, meaning dry and dead skin cells are shed and new skin is left in their wake.
 Not only that, but Vitamin A can boost the skin's elasticity and natural production of collagen, meaning it can target dryness, breakouts, fine lines, wrinkles, dryness, pigmentation and sun spots with its natural brightening power.
 The perfect ingredient to add to your skincare routine as it plumps, smooths and firms the skin while also evening out tone and texture.

 This ingredient packs a punch and is the ultimate multi tasker: